-"Of the 80 heads interviewed, 20 (25%) were females (women and girls) and 60 (75%) were males (men and boys).
+"Of the 80 heads interviewed, 20 (25%) were females (women and girls) and 60 (75 %) were males (men and boys).
 Most females did not participate in the survey.
-It was males who dominated because not many females play a leadership role in the community groups."
+It was males who dominated because not many females play a leadership role in the community groups".

 The team also had the chance of chatting with women and girls separately, but most were shy and couldn't speak.
-It was noted that a mixture of male and female in our team will help a lot when it comes to focus group discussions.
-Perhaps we should consider having separate group discussions because of cultural barriers between genders - PNG Pre Implementation Survey.
+It was noted that a mixture of male and female in our team will help a lot when it comes to focus group discussion.
+Perhaps we should consider this to have a separate group discussion because of cultural barriers between gender. - PNG Pre Implementation Survey.